 This requires the intervention of various stakeholders working closely together to ensure effective coordination and complementarity of effort.
 Given the strategic importance of MDBs in mobilising resources and strengthening the enabling environment for small-scale energy solutions, it has become necessary to take a holistic approach in repositioning the MDBs to scale-up support to developing countries in accelerating clean energy small-scale solutions adoption.

 Nigeria is one of the countries where emissions are projected to grow the most while being in the top ten most-threatened countries by climate change.
 Rising energy demand is driven by population growth and economic activities with a strong reliance on diesel generators – whereas switching to solar mini-grid can provide significant energy cost savings.
 At the same time, the country is making noteworthy efforts that make it a regional leader in innovative financial architecture (Central Bank’s Solar Connection Facility; World Bank/AfDB/REA Nigeria Electrification Project); political willingness (energy transition plan which includes distributed solar); and has one of the shortest durations for licensing and permitting for mini-grid compared to others in the region.

-- The convening aims to provide the platform for the exchange of insights from across MDBs, government agencies, development finance institutions (DFIs), project developers, associations, and private sector players and to discuss pressing challenges and opportunities facing the scale-up of small-scale clean energy solution adoption in bringing sustainable development benefits including energy access.
+- The convening provided a platform for the exchange of insights from across MDBs, government agencies, development finance institutions (DFIs), project developers, associations, and private sector players and to discuss pressing challenges and opportunities facing the scale-up of small-scale clean energy solution adoption in bringing sustainable development benefits including energy access.

-- Identify how MDBs/DFIs action can better support small-scale energy solutions deployment.
+- Identified how MDBs/DFIs action can better support small-scale energy solutions deployment.

-- Explore how small-scale energy solutions can be mainstreamed into national development plans.
+- Explored how small-scale energy solutions can be mainstreamed into national development plans.